-The National Foreign Direct Investment Screening Office has been set up in order to implement the provisions of Act No. LX of 2020.
+The National Foreign Direct Investment Screening Office has been set up in order to implement the provisions of Chapter 620 of the Laws of Malta.
 The scope and remit of the Office shall be to screen foreign direct investments, originating from third countries (that is, any country which is not a member of the EU), on grounds of security and public order.

 The purpose of the screening process is to protect European Union intelligence, knowledge, and technology, as well as its security interests.